binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/reference/terraform.md

 _Note:_ When `--sso` flag is used, the `--mfa` flag status is ignored.

 !!! example "What if I want to run a Terraform command that is not supported by the CLI?"
     One common error you could encounter is `"Error acquiring the state lock"`, where you might need to use `force-unlock`.
 You can do the following:

-    1 - `leverage terraform shell --sso`
+    1. `leverage terraform shell --sso`.

-    2 - Then from inside the container: `terraform force-unlock LOCK-ID`
+    2. Then from inside the container: `terraform force-unlock LOCK-ID`.

 ---
 ## `format`